5 Cool and Unique Blue Jay Facts You Didn’t Know

-Looking for a handful of quick Blue Jay facts?
-I wanted to put together a short post together for one of my favorite birds at my feeders.
+Looking for a handful of fun Blue Jay facts?
+I wanted to put together a short post for one of my favorite birds at my feeders.
 I think Blue Jays get a lot of undeserved flack.
-There’s a perception that Blue Jays bully other birds, steal their eggs and are aggressive overall.
+There’s a perception that Blue Jays bully other birds, steal their eggs, and are generally aggressive.
 This viewpoint is overblown.

 Blue Jays rarely eat eggs of other birds.
-A study of Blue Jay eating habits found that 1% of Jays had evidence of eggs in their stomachs.
-They primarily eat what other songbirds eat, insects and seeds!
+A study referenced by Cornell Bird Lab on Blue Jay eating habits found that 1% of Jays had evidence of eggs in their stomachs.
+They usually eat what other songbirds eat, insects and seeds!

 Related Content: 22 Unique Cardinal Facts You Didn’t Know About